nodemailer/nodemailer-web/content/smtp/oauth2.md

 5. [Examples](#examples)
 6. [Troubleshooting](#troubleshooting)

+{{% notice tip %}}

+Managing OAuth2 app credentials is hard, so you could let [EmailEngine](https://emailengine.app/) handle these for you.
+Once you have registered an email account with EmailEngine you can use EmailEngine as a SMTP gateway without any authentication, EmailEngine will handle everything regarding the actual credentials itself.
+Read more [here](https://emailengine.app/sending-emails).

+{{% /notice %}}

 ### 3-legged OAuth2 authentication {#oauth-3lo}

 This is the "normal" way of obtaining access tokens.
 Your application requests permissions from the client and gets a refresh token in return that can be used to generate new access tokens.